centreon/centreon-documentation/versioned_docs/version-24.10/alerts-notifications/dashboards.md

 ### Share the playlist with users of your platform

-You can share your playlist with contacts who have access to your Centreon platform.
+You can share your playlist with contacts who have access to your Centreon platform and are authorized Dashboards viewers.

 - Click the **Share with contacts** button from the line of your playlist.
 The **Playlist access rights** window is displayed.